Skip to content

 Hint

-If you're interested in how vectorbt uses Numba, just look at any directory or file with the name nb.
-This sub-package implements all the basic functions, while this module implements some hard-core stuff (⚠ adults only).
+If you are curious about how VBT uses Numba, look for any directory or file named nb.
+This sub-package contains all the basic functions, while this module handles some advanced topics (⚠ adults only).

-So where is the caveat?
-Sadly, Numba only understands NumPy, but not Pandas.
-This leaves us without datetime index and other features so crucial for time series analysis.
-And that's where vectorbt comes into play: it replicates many Pandas functions using Numba and even adds some interesting features to them.
-This way, we not only make a subset of Pandas faster, but also more powerful!
+So, where is the catch?
+Unfortunately, Numba only understands NumPy, not Pandas.
+This means we lose the datetime index and other features essential for time series analysis.
+This is where VBT comes in: it replicates many Pandas functions using Numba and even adds new features to them.
+As a result, we not only make a subset of Pandas faster, but also more powerful!

 >>> arr = sr.values